 Our Team & Community Networks

-We have our National Board of Directors working with International Advisory Board, Local Advisory Board and Executive Board of Directors.
-Together, we develop community Neworks for viable, solution-focused, unique-to-the-community plan that can be set up and implemented in any locality.
-Fauquier and the surrounding areas hope to be the first pilot program to develop a working model that can be duplicated.
+Our Global Board of Directors is working with our International Advisory Board, Local Advisory Board and Executive Directors.
+Together, we are developing community Family Alliance Neworks for viable, solution-focused, unique-to-the-community protocols that can be implemented in any locality.
+Prince William County hope to be the first pilot program to develop a working model that can be duplicated.

 For more info about Global Family Alliance, click on the picture.